ringcentral/ringcentral-softphone-ts/README.md

 device on https://service.ringcentral.com.
 It is an known issue that, if the Emergency Address is not configured properly, outbound call will not work.

-### Call auto hang up after about 5 minutes

-If your app doesn't send anything to remote peer for 5 minutes, the server may send you a "BYE" message to end the call.

-This is the silence detection feature from the server.
-To prevent it from happening.
-You may send some audio or DTMF every minute.
-Just to tell the server that you are still with the call.

 ---

 ## Dev Notes